dmorris0/python_intro/Chapter_06_Functions_and_Loops.md

 >>> len
 <built-in function len>
 ```
-Rather following it with parentheses will execute the function
+**Important:** to run a function you need to follow it with parentheses.
+Here we will run the `len` function:
 ```python
 >>> len()
 Traceback (most recent call last):